jeffshrager/scads2015/README.txt

 Lisps usually don't have version problems, but in case you want to check, I'm using Version 1.5-r13651 (DarwinX8632).

+(If you do choose ccl, you need to unzip it in a directory, for example, your /Applications/ccl-1.5/... and there will be a file there called dx86cl64.
+That's the one you want to execute.
+I recommend adding a line to you ~/.bashrc like this:

+alias lisp='/Applications/ccl-1.5/scripts/ccl'

+This will let you just type 'lisp' to the shell to start up ccl.
+Modify above in the obvious way for your local lisp installation.

 Usually I do the model runs and the analysis in different separate shell windows, but you can do them in the same one; it just requires a